- CLASS: Mammalia (Mammals)

 Like other horses, Przewalski’s horses call to each other with neighs and nickers.
 A snort can mean fear, frustration, or an alarm call, and a grunting “laugh” and sharp squeal are used by stallions during courtship.
 Stallions create “stud piles” of their feces to mark their territory and harem to other stallions in the area.

 Przewalski's horses are native to a habitat called the steppe.
 Until 15,000 years ago, this immense and hardscrabble, sparse grassland habitat stretched from the east coast of Asia to present-day Spain and Portugal.
 After the last Ice Age, however, the steppe gave way to woods and forests, to which Przewalski's horses weren't well adapted.
-By the 19th century, the few animals that remained were confined to Mongolia, southern Russia, and Poland.
+By the 19th century, the few horses that remained were confined to Mongolia, southern Russia, and Poland.

 Luckily, a small number of Przewalski's horses remained, scattered about in various zoos around the world.
-All Przewalski's horses alive today are descendants of 14 horses captured at the beginning of the 20th century.
+All Przewalski's horses alive today are descendants of 14 horses collected at the beginning of the 20th century.